-I-1: Focused Individual Research Experience (37 weeks; five credit hours)
+Focused Inquiry and Research Experience

+(38 weeks; five credit hours)

 The central purpose of this module is to allow each student to independently pursue an area of passion that brought him or her to medical school.
-Students will receive training, tools, and mentorship enabling them to successfully conduct a rigorous, independent, and scholarly research project.
+Students receive training, tools, and mentorship enabling them to successfully conduct a rigorous, independent, and scholarly research project.
 The project may be in any area of interest related to medicine and where a Research Mentor can be identified and a rigorous scholarly design can be applied.
-In addition to the Research Mentor, the student will be assigned a Faculty Research Advisor that is a member of the Focused Individualized Research Experience (FIRE) Committee that oversees the progress and final research project.
-Students will prepare a proposal and complete a project, and present their proposals and projects at the end of the first and second years, respectively, during mini-conferences on research that will highlight these projects.
+In addition to the Research Mentor, the student is assigned a Faculty Research Advisor who is a member of the Focused Inquiry and Research Experience (FIRE) Committee that oversees the progress and final research project.
+Students prepare a proposal and complete a project, and present their proposals and projects at the end of the first and second years, respectively, during mini-conferences on research that highlight these projects.

-Second-Year Curriculum (32 weeks)
+Second-Year Curriculum (33 weeks)